Crosland Chroma

 • Creation of a Post-Graduate Fellowship for recent graduates of library and information science and archival science programs; and

-• Development of a Georgia Tech iSchool (information science) track within the online master’s programs in Computer Science, Analytics, and Cybersecurity to create a highly skilled, technical talent pool within the library and archival professions.
+• Development of a Georgia Tech iSchool (information science) track within the online master’s programs in Computer Science, Analytics, and Cybersecurity to create a highly-skilled, technical talent pool within the library and archival professions.

 Learn more about how you can support the Library priorities that will Transform Tomorrow.